 Tips to clean your bike gloves as the summer season ends

-With cooler weather approaching, it’s time to clean and store away your summer bike gloves especially if you plan to reuse your gloves next year.
+With cooler weather approaching, it’s time to clean and store away your summer bike gloves, especially if you plan to reuse them next year.
 Even if they look clean, they are not.
-How often have you wiped the sweat from your brow, or worse, as a tissue?
+How often have you wiped the sweat from your brow, or worse, used as a tissue to wipe your nose?
 Cool mornings and pollen make them disgusting bacteria collectors if not cleaned regularly or before storing.
 Here are the best ways to clean them, even if they are not machine washable.

 A gentle washing with a little bacterial soap and /or white vinegar may clean and sanitize them.

-Gentle washing with a little bacterial soap and/or white vinegar may clean and sanitize them
+Gentle washing with a bit of bacterial soap and/or white vinegar may clean and sanitize them.

 Preparing bike gloves for storage

-Thankfully, like shorts, jerseys, and other articles for bicycling, most bike gloves are made from materials that can be machine-washed.
-Many gloves can easily be machine cleaned with a little care and hanging them up to air dry.
-So, before packing away your summer bike gloves, follow these steps for healthy and extended use – for both cloth and leather.
+Thankfully, like shorts, jerseys, and other bicycling articles, most bike gloves are made from materials that can be machine-washed.
+Many gloves can easily be thrown into a washing machine on a care cycle and then hung up to air dry.
+So, before packing away your summer bike gloves, follow these steps for healthy and extended use—both cloth and leather.

 Supplies you may already have on hand for cleaning your cycling gloves: